carlostojal/NerdPad/README.md

 # NerdPad
-A very simple developed in C language notepad.
+A very simple developed in C language notepad. <br>
 Developed by carlostojal.